 Our ethos means that we demand the highest standards of teaching and mentoring from our staff, and the highest standards of engagement, cooperation and resilience from our students.
 We believe that teachers have a right to teach, students have a right to learn and that we work together to ensure nothing must get in the way of this.
 We pride ourselves on the excellent relationships between staff and students.

 Staff monitor student progress across the different subject areas.
 Parents/Carers are invited to discuss their child's progress and to see their child's work.
 Staff seek to involve students actively in their own learning and assessment and to encourage them to recognise their achievements and to be aware of their own potential.

 The curriculum includes time- tabled 1:1 mentoring sessions.
 Our students have complex social and emotional needs.
 The mentoring is a key strategy to enable students to develop a mind set that enables them to learn effectively.

 How do Education 1st staff support students?

-The teacher and mentors will have day to day responsibility for ensuring that academic, social and emotional support is given to every student.
-This will happen through giving every student time to communicate and discuss issues that are worrying them, proactive plans to support skills development and differentiated work in lessons with staff who promote independence.
+Teachers and mentors have day to day responsibility for ensuring that academic, social and emotional support is given to every student.